Bruce Greatbatch: CV

+Chagos

-Greatbatch was educated at Malvern and Brasenose College in the University of Oxford.
-Greatbatch oversaw the forced deportation of the Chagossians between 1968 and 1973.
+Greatbatch oversaw the forced deportation of the Chagossians between 1969 and 1973.
 He and his subordinate, John Rawling Todd, were accused of ordering the island's dog population of 1,000 to be gassed as a means of intimidating the Chagossians before deportation.
 The deportation was carried out at the request of the United States government in order to construct a military base on Diego Garcia.